Swiss-Polar-Institute/data-management-guidance/content/planning_before_go.md

 **Questions to ask**:

 * Are you able to backup data to the network-attached storage?
 If so, what capacity would be available to you?
-* Do you have read access to look at your data?
+* Do you have read-access to look at your data?
 * Is access to read data available any time?
-Is this possible through your computer or is it through a computer based on the site?
+Is this possible through your own computer or is it through a computer based on the site?
 * Is there someone who can assist in setting up your access to the data storage, or do you need to know how to do this?

 #### Power and electricity supply